-Articles 65 and 77 are not applicable to organic laws.
+Articles 65 and 77 of this Constitution are not applicable to the organic laws.

 The President of the Republic communicates with the National Assembly by messages which he delivers [prononce] or which he has read and which do not give rise to any debate.